Frank S. Alexander

 Director of Research, National Center on Homelessness Among Veterans

 Areas of Interest

-Dennis Culhane is Professor and Dana and Andrew Stone Chair in Social Policy, School of Social Policy and Practice.
+Dennis Culhane is Professor and Dana and Andrew Stone Chair in Social Policy, Co-Principal Investigator of Actionable Intelligence for Social Policy, and Director of Research at the National Center on Homelessness among Veterans.
 His primary area of research is homelessness and assisted housing policy.
 His research has contributed to efforts to address the housing and support needs of people experiencing housing emergencies and long-term homelessness.
 Culhane’s recent research includes studies of vulnerable youth and young adults, including those transitioning from foster care, juvenile justice, and residential treatment services.
-Culhane is the Director of Research for the National Center on Homelessness among Veterans at the United States Department of Veterans Affairs.
-Culhane co-directs the Intelligence for Social Policy initiative (ISP), a MacArthur-funded project to promote the development of integrated database systems by states and localities for policy analysis and systems reform.

 Henry Putnam Professor of Economics and Public Affairs, Woodrow Wilson School of Public and International Affairs

 Director of the Center for Health and Well Being, Princeton University